 What behaviour support programme do we use at Red Gates?

 At Red Gates School we have used PROACT-SCIPr-UK® for over 10 years.
 It is a system that was first developed in New York and has been revised by the Loddon School and is now nationally recognised and implemented throughout the UK.
-It is specifically promoted and accredited by the British Institute of Learning Disabilities (BILD).
+It is specifically promoted and accredited by the British Institute of Learning Disabilities (BILD) and the Restraint Reduction Network (RRN)

 The focus of this programme is to assist individuals to maintain self-control, to enable all staff working with people with learning difficulties and behaviours that challenge to engage in proactive methods of positive behaviour support.

-PROACT-SCIPr-UK® emphasises a proactive rather than reactive approach to behaviours and integrates entirely with individualised person-centred planning and visual communication advocated by Red Gates.
+PROACT-SCIPr-UK® emphasises proactive and preventative strategies which integrates entirely with the individualised person-centred planning and visual communication advocated by Red Gates.

 The PROACT-SCIPR-UK® gradient is helpful in outlining how much of the techniques and training are directed to different strategies.